Pivot Table Conditional Formatting Based on Another Column (8 Easy Ways)

 Method 5: Using a Condition (Greater Than a Value)

-If we seek to conditional format the entire Pivot Table’s rows based on values in another column, we can achieve it by multiple means.
+If we seek to conditionally format the entire Pivot Table’s rows based on values in another column, we can achieve it by multiple means.
 Using a condition is one of the easiest of those means.
-In this case, we use greater than (>) to impose a condition that we format the rows which have sales Quantity greater than 50 (>50).
+In this case, we use greater than (>) to impose a condition that we format the rows that have sales Quantity greater than 50 (>50).

 Greater than-Pivot Table Conditional Formatting Based on Another Column